rodolphe37/electron-react-javascript-boilerplate/README.md

 You can now run ```yarn electron:start``` to run your React app within Electron instead of the browser window.

-## Package the the Electron app for distribution
+## Package the Electron app for distribution

 Finally, we need to make a few minor changes to the Create React App setup to generate platform-specific distributables so that our app can be installed.
 We’ll use Electron-builder, a configuration-based solution to package and build ready for distribution Electron apps for macOS, Windows, and Linux.